laravelai/jQueryNLP/README.md

 ### **TencentAIController in Laravel**

-We use the example code snippets from [TencentAI platform](https://ai.qq.com/doc/nlptrans.shtml)and [TencentCloud platform](https://github.com/TencentCloud/tencentcloud-sdk-php).
-You may apply the app_id and app_key from the platform or build your own NLP API.
+We use the example code snippets from [TencentAI platform](https://ai.qq.com/doc/nlptrans.shtml) and [TencentCloud platform](https://github.com/TencentCloud/tencentcloud-sdk-php).
+You may apply the app_id and app_key from the platforms or build your own NLP API via other platforms like Microsoft or Google.

 ### **Routers in Laravel**